Seatis/my-teaching-materials/project/reddit/backend/javascript.md

-# The Reddit Node.js REST backend
+# The Reddit Javascript REST backend

 We'll create a simple reddit clone application, where the users can create posts and upvote / downvote existing posts.
 Later on you can extend this functionality.

-This page focuses on the RESTful backend written in Node.js.
+This page focuses on the RESTful backend written in Javascript.
 If you follow the API Specification, then you'll be able to connect the backend with the frontend.

 ## Initialize a new npm project